Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMDiskEncryptionExtension.md

 ```

 ### -VolumeType
-Specifies the type of virtual machine volumes (OS or Data) on which to perform encryption operation.
-This parameter may be omitted, in which case the operation defaults to All.
+Specifies the type of virtual machine volumes on which to perform encryption operation: OS, Data, or All.
+If this parameter is omitted, the operation defaults to All.

-Windows virtual machines only: this parameter, if present, must be set to either All or OS.
+If this parameter is present for a Windows virtual machine, it must be set to either All or OS.

 ```yaml
 Type: System.String